-Come to Sim Lim Square to shop for affordable electronic goods and services.
+Come to Sim Lim Square to shop for the latest electronic goods and services.

-- Keep an eye out for the best bargain – Check the brochures handed out at Sim Lim Square for recent discounts, compare prices at different stores, and bargain with the shopkeepers.
-With due diligence you’ll get some amazing deals on quality products.
+- Bargain Shops – Check the brochures handed out at Sim Lim Square for recent deals.
+Compare prices at different stores and bargain with the shopkeepers.
+With due diligence, you’ll get some amazing deals on quality products.

 5. Paragon Shopping Centre

 Paragon Shopping Centre is one of the more classy shopping malls on Orchard Road.